thkoch2001/tvlfyi_depot/README.md

   software.
 Currently only SBCL is supported.
 Lisp programs in this repository are built using this library.
 * `//web/bubblegum` contains a CGI-based web framework written in Nix.
+* `//nix/nint`: A shebang-compatible interpreter wrapper for Nix.
 * `//tvix` contains initial work towards a modular architecture for Nix.
 * `//third_party/nix` contains [our fork][tvix] of the Nix package manager.